-FERTILIZER SIZE AND DENSITY - Large, dense particles will be thrown further than finer materials with lower density.
-Even after un-sized fertilizer has been thoroughly blended, there will be some segregation during the spreading.
+FERTILIZER SIZE AND DENSITY

+The particle size will also determine the maximum spread pattern width.
+The spread pattern can vary anywhere from 25 ft for powder type materials such as lime or up to 60 ft for fertilizer pellets.
+Large, dense particles will be thrown further than finer materials with lower density.
+Even after un-sized fertilizer has been thoroughly blended, segregation will still occur during the spreading.

 Size is more important than density in determining the distance a particle is thrown.
-For example, granular urea is less dense than potash or phosphate materials, but it has a larger particle.
-In most cases when spreading a blend, a higher percentage of urea will be found on the outer edge of the spread pattern.
+For example, granular urea is less dense than potash or phosphate materials, but it is larger.
+In most cases when spreading a blend, a higher percentage of urea will be on the outer edge of the spread pattern.

-Driving at an interval to obtain a 100% overlap will minimize the effect of segregation (See Diagram A).
+Driving at an interval to obtain a 100% overlap will minimize the effect of segregation.
+(See Diagram A.)

-APPLICATION RATE AND GROUND SPEED - These two factors combine to produce a flow rate.
+APPLICATION RATE AND GROUND SPEED

+These two factors combine to produce a flow rate.
 Drivers should avoid situations where both factors are high.
 As application rate is increased, ground speed should be lowered accordingly.
 When both ground speed and application rates are high, too much material is delivered to the spinner.
 When this happens the material will dribble off the spinners instead of being thrown, causing a heavy swath directly behind the spreader.

 Generally, the best spread patterns are obtained when a spreader is operated at 5-10 mph.